-The following reports are freely available and alongside the name of each publication we have provided a link for PDF download.
+The following reports are freely available and where possible, alongside the name of each publication, we have provided a link for PDF download.

 Hybrid Organizations: Origins, Strategies, Impacts, and Implications, Nardia Haigh, John Walker, Sophie Bacq, Jill Kickul, California Management Review, Vol. 57 No. 3, Spring 2015; (pp. 5-12).
 READ THE ARTICLE HERE.

 Impact and Sustainability in Art Based Social Enterprises, Grace McQuilten, Ben Neville, Anthony White and Krzysztof Dembek, The University of Melbourne, 2015.
 DOWNLOAD HERE.

 Facilitating the Transition to Employment for Refugee Young People, Sally Beadle, Youth Research Centre, Melbourne Graduate School of Education, University of Melbourne and the Centre for Multicultural Youth, 2015.
 DOWNLOAD HERE.

 A New Beginning: Resolving Conflict Peacefully: Pilot Program Evaluation, Natalia Hanley and Tallace Bissett, The University of Melbourne, 2013.
 Download here.

 Art, Money and Society: Private Funding, Public Benefit & Creative Social Enterprise, Grace McQuilten and Anthony White, a project supported by the Jack Brockhoff Churchill Fellowship, the Myer Fund and the University of Melbourne, 2012.
 DOWNLOAD HERE.